groundcover-com/caretta/README.md

 ```

 > **_NOTE:_**  Anonymous mode is enabled, making the default dashboard accessible with no login needed.
->              To edit the dashboard or create your own, use the default administrator's credentials user:`admin` ; password:`caretta`.
+>              To edit the default dashboard or create your own dashboard, use the default administrator's credentials user:`admin` ; password:`caretta`.

 ### Scraping Caretta's metrics